mavrn/Oxygen/README.md

 ### Operations

+---

 The interpreter will understand the following operations:

-- Add, Subtract, Multiplicate, Divide with the common operators
+- Add, Subtract, Multiply, Divide with the common operators
 - Modulus with %
 - Exponentiate with ^
 - Brackets